benjamin-mortimer/device-and-ip-address-experiment/README.md

 # device-and-ip-address-experiment

-Serve a page that plays back 2 pieces of information from the requet made for that page:
+Serve a page that plays back 2 pieces of information from the request made for that page:

 + IP address
 + user agent